 Set the file descriptor for the message to be encrypted to n.
 Obviously the pipe must be open at that point, the server establishes its own end.
 If the server returns an error the client should consider this session failed.
 If n is not given, this commands uses the last file descriptor passed to the application.
-See the assuan_sendfd function, on how to do descriptor passing.
+See the assuan_sendfd function in the Libassuan manual, on how to do descriptor passing.

---armor option may be used to advice the server that the
+--armor option may be used to advise the server that the

 input data is in PEM format,